-Signed: Signed:

-(Chairperson to the Board) (Principal)
+Signed: Signed: (Chairperson to the Board) (Principal)

 Date: Date:

-Date of Next review:
+of Next review:

-Appendix 1

-Bullying Record Form (1)
+ndix 1 Bullying Record Form (1)

 Your Name:

+Dana aralini

-Rang group:
+Rang group: Date:

-Date:

-Please answer the following questions in as much detail as possible:

 What happened?

 Where did it happen?

 When did it happen?

 Who was involved?

-who was moored?

 Why do you think this happened?

-Signed: Date: Time:
+Signed: me:

-TO BE COMPLETED BY CAOMHNÓIR / REALTÓIR ONLY:

-Relevant people notified:
+TO BE COMPLETED BY CAOMHNÓIR / REAL Relevant people notified: TOIR ON LY:

-If appliciable: V Name Date
+If appliciable: \square Name Date

 Caomhnóir

 Realtóir

 Other Realtóir (if alleged bully is in a different year group)

-Guidance Counsellor

-Parent

-Teacher